• Skip to primary navigation

 • 4 tablespoons maple syrup

-• 3 tablespoon tamari or low sodium soy sauce
+• 3 tablespoons tamari or low-sodium soy sauce

 • 2 tablespoons tahini